rsr-at-mindtwin/wisdom/README.md

 19. All sentences, in all languages, implicitly end with the phrase "for now."
 20. If you see an advertisement, story, essay, etc. in any media, especially online media, even if it appears to be aimed at a different demographic, it's actually there for *you*, specifically, to manipulate you.
 [5]
 21. Be aware that skill at detecting manipulative people actually ends up selecting for a higher class of skilled liars - you will believe the one who fools you.
 [6]
+22. It's not a tribe unless you have the ability to ask the tribe to give back.[7]

 Adjacent: